 Stage 1: Inflammation of the scalp area

-Stage 2: Proliferation and Healing of Wound
+Stage 2: Proliferation and Healing of Wounds

-The proliferation phase starts immediately after microneedling and should reach its peak after 2 months. nowadays it’s not known how epidermal and dermal stem cells are laid low with microneedling.
+The proliferation phase starts immediately after microneedling and should reach its peak after 2 months.
+Nowadays, it’s not known how epidermal and dermal stem cells are laid low with microneedling.

 Stage 3: Remodelling and Maturation

-New type III collagen fibers integrate into the present skin matrix with none trace of fibrotic tissue. a motivating fact is that the new collagen formation is deposited from a depth of 0.6 mm upwards and towards the basal membrane, in most cases when needles with a length of 1.5 mm are used.(8)
+New type III collagen fibres integrate into the present skin matrix with no trace of fibrotic tissue.
+Collagen is formed from a depth of 0.6 mm and moves towards the basal membrane when using 1.5 mm needles.
+This is a motivating fact.(8)